About Our School

 The faculty of Beaufort Academy consists of 47 professional educators; 32% percent hold a Masters degree or higher.
 The average teaching experience of this faculty is 17 years.
 Average class size is 15 with a student-faculty ratio of 15 to 1.

 Beaufort Academy’s mission is to instill in students the intellectual curiosity and strength of character for success in all aspects of their lives.
 The school is committed to developing well-rounded critical thinkers that are prepared to be the problem-solvers and “Leaders of Tomorrow” within the framework of its rigorous academic environment and core values.
 Beaufort Academy seeks to inspire in each student a sense of responsibility to one’s self, the community, and the environment so that our students are positive contributors and leaders in the future.

 To accomplish the above mission, Beaufort Academy instills the following five core values which give our student body a solid foundation to carry with them into the future: Intellect, Integrity, Leadership, Respect, and Pride.

-95% of students in Grades 8-12 participate in athletics.
+75% of students in Grades 6-12 participate in athletics.
 70% of those students participate in more than one sport.
-Recent athletics accomplishments include state championships in football, boys tennis, girls tennis, boys golf, girls basketball, and girls volleyball.
-Athletic teams compete in archery (co-ed), basketball (boys and girls), bowling (co-ed), cheer (girls), cross country (co-ed), football (boys), golf (co-ed), soccer (boys and girls), softball (girls), swimming (co-ed), tennis (boys and girls), and volleyball (girls).
+Recent athletics accomplishments include state championships in girls soccer, boys soccer, football, boys tennis, girls tennis, boys golf, girls basketball, and girls volleyball.
+Athletic teams compete in archery (co-ed), basketball (boys and girls), cheer (girls), cross country (co-ed), football (boys), golf (co-ed), soccer (boys and girls), softball (girls), baseball (boys), swimming (co-ed), tennis (boys and girls), and volleyball (girls).